 If you want to flip houses with no money, don’t wait for them to come to you.
 Instead go find your investors on your own.
 So go out there and make it happen.

-What are your no money down real estate investing strategies or questions about anything at all relating to real estate?
+Thanks for reading!
+If you made it this far, please leave me a comment below!
+I’d love to hear about your no money down real estate investing strategies or questions about anything at all relating to real estate!